afri123/unifi-monitor-card/README.md

 It automatically matches related entities (CPU, RAM, Temperature, Update, and Restart) based on a simple device prefix.

 *(Insert Screenshot here)*
+*(Insert Screenshot here)*
 ## ✨ Features

+- **🪄 Zero-Config Auto-Discovery:** The card automatically scans your Home Assistant entities and builds the dashboard for all your UniFi devices without writing a single line of YAML code!
-- **Auto-Matching:** Just provide the entity prefix (e.g., `udm_se`), and the card automatically pulls CPU, Memory, Temperature, Update-Status, and Restart-Buttons.
+- **Auto-Matching:** It automatically pulls CPU, Memory, Temperature, Update-Status, and Restart-Buttons for each discovered device.
 - **Visual Bars:** Clean and compact progress bars for CPU and RAM utilization.
 - **Smart Rendering:** Only displays what is available.
 If an Access Point doesn't provide temperature data, the row is dynamically hidden.
 - **Interactive:** One-click device restarts and quick update installations directly from the dashboard.